30 Enchanting Hideaways in the U.S. You've Never Heard of

 Pro tip: For a taste of the local beer and small-town hospitality of the surrounding counties, stay at The Riverview Mansion Hotel in Golconda, Illinois, just minutes from the park.

 To be perfectly honest, the overwhelming amount of bad press that the entire state of West Virginia receives is largely due to ignorance.
 In fact, any person who makes the trek to Fayetteville, one of the many hamlets in West Virginia containing an abundance of natural beauty, will quickly learn that the people, the food, and the mountains of West Virginia are more than welcoming—they're actually quite addictive.
 From its historical architecture to the lakes teeming with fish and wildlife, Fayetteville is a must-see for those looking for small-town charm and comfort.

 Pro tip: Rest easy at The Historic Morris Harvey House Bed and Breakfast for a truly southern stay—complete with a wraparound porch and Victorian architecture.

 New Paltz, New York

 Where to fly: Stewart International Airport, or LaGuardia Airport

-Located only 80 miles north of New York City, New Paltz is a great escape for those looking to escape the chaos of the city for a weekend.
+Located only 80 miles north of New York City, New Paltz is ideal for those looking to escape the chaos of the city for a weekend.
 Just by strolling through the downtown area, visitors can feel a sense of the historical importance of the town, founded in 1678 by French Huguenots settlers.
-Explore the town's Huguenot Street Historic District or venture outside with a hike through the winding and wild Mohonk Preserve.
+Explore the Huguenot Street Historic District or venture outside with a hike through the winding and wild Mohonk Preserve.

 Pro tip: Pictured above, the Mohonk Mountain House is a Victorian castle built in 1869, offering its guests farm-to-table cuisines and an award-winning spa.